UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

-• pigmentation disorders (pregnancy mask, age spots);
+• pigmentation disorders (mask of pregnancy, age spots);

 • skin cancer.